Revisiting Active Learning in the Era of Vision Foundation Models: Investigating the pillars of effective active learning strategies

 \subsection{On the importance of diversity in query selection}

-In line with initial pool selection, we evaluate how partitioning the representation space via clustering is crucial for AL performance in subsequent iterations even after the initial query.
-To conduct these experiments, we allow AL queries that use stand alone measures of uncertainty (i.e. \uncertainty, \entropy, \margins, and \bald) to deviate from the top-$B$ acquisition pattern persistent in the AL literature.
-As noted by \cite{powerbald}, top-$B$ acquisition can potentially lead to correlation between queried batches for some $t_i$ and $t_j$, which can hurt performance.
+In line with the initial pool selection, we evaluate how partitioning the representation space via clustering is crucial for AL performance in subsequent iterations, even after the initial query.
+To conduct these experiments, we allow AL queries that use stand-alone measures of uncertainty (i.e. \uncertainty, \entropy, \margins, and \bald) to deviate from the top-$B$ acquisition pattern persistent in the AL literature.
+As noted by \cite{powerbald}, top-$B$ acquisition can potentially lead to a correlation between queried batches for some $t_i$ and $t_j$, which can hurt performance.

-We modify these queries to query the top-$(K \cdot B)$ samples based on their uncertainty metrics ($K=50$), and then cluster these samples by \textit{k}-means into $B$ clusters and select points closest to the cluster centroids.
+We modify these queries to query the top-$(K \cdot B)$ samples based on their uncertainty metrics ($K=50$) and then cluster these samples by \textit{k}-means into $B$ clusters and select points closest to the cluster centroids.
 We also experiment with enabling dropout at inference time to add an element of stochasticity that disrupts the classifier's estimates of uncertainty, allowing for diverse sample selection.
 We report the results of our experiments in Table \ref{tab:delta_diversity}.
-To decouple the influence of the initial pool selection, all queries including \typiclust and \probcover use an identical randomly selected pool of initial samples.
-By imposing simple diversity measures, uncertainty-based queries like \uncertainty, \entropy, \margins, and \bald surpass the performance of AL strategies that explicitly incorporate diversity in their queries.
+To decouple the influence of the initial pool selection, all queries, including \typiclust and \probcover, use an identical randomly selected pool of initial samples.
+Our results show that by imposing simple diversity measures, uncertainty-based queries like \uncertainty, \entropy, \margins, and \bald surpass the performance of AL strategies that explicitly incorporate diversity in their queries.